chrissyhroberts/ODK_TRAINING/User_Guide.md

 #### Setting up your Android devices
+Note that some of the menus differ between devices, so you may need to use the internet or play around to find the correct menus on your specific devices.

-These steps must be performed on each Android device that will be used in your project.

-The following steps are designed to ensure the following.
+* These steps must be performed on each Android device that will be used in your project and are designed to ensure the following...

-*	ODK Collect works as intended with access to GPS, photo and audio/video recording.
+	*	ODK Collect works as intended with access to GPS, photo and audio/video recording
-*	Only the field workers can access the ODK questionnaire(s) and any data within it.
+	*	Only the field workers can access the ODK questionnaire(s) and any data within it
-*	Field workers cannot access any apps or setting to which they should not have access e.g. to adjust date settings or play games on the internet.
+	*	Field workers cannot access any apps or setting to which they should not have access
 	*	Only research managers can access the full functions of the tablet.
 	*	Data is protected by encryption.
 	*	The tablet can be traced, locked and wiped remotely, should it be lost or stolen.
 	*	Contact details of the research team are on the tablet, so it can be reunited with the owner if lost.

-1. Set a Screen Lock, with a password the field team have access to.
+* Set a Screen Lock, with a password the field team have access to.
-a.
-Go to settings -> security -> Screen Lock.
+	*	Go to settings -> security -> Screen Lock.
-b.
-Make a note of the password selected.
+	*	Make a note of the password selected.
-c.
-Ensure “Power button instantly locks” is also activated(settings -> security)
+	*	Ensure “Power button instantly locks” is also activated(settings -> security)

+* Encrypt the tablet.
+	* Settings -> security -> Encrypt Tablet and follow instructions.
+You’ll need to have the tablet charged and plugged in.

+* Enable GPS location services
+	*	Settings -> Location.
+Ensure this is on.

+* Install ```Barcode Scanner``` app by “ZXing team”.
+	*	Go to Play Store.
+	*	Search for “Barcode Scanner”
+	*	Select “Barcode Scanner” by “ZXing team”
+	* Tap “Install” and follow instructions

-* Visit the Android Play Store and install ```ODK Collect```
+* Install ```ODK Collect``` app
+	*	Go to Play Store, search for “ODK”, install the appropriate app

+* OPTIONAL: Install ```Open Map Kit``` app
+	* ODK Collect (Step 5) allows the collection of detailed GPS data.
+If you wish to also allow physical annotation of maps in the field then OpenMapKit adds this functionality.
+	*	Go to Play Store, search for ```Open Map Kit```, install the appropriate app

+* OPTIONAL BUT RECOMMENDED: Setup a mechanism to remotely monitor the app.
+	*	If you have added a Google Account for the phone then it can be tracked via Android Device Manager online – this is recommended and allows one Google account to track multiple devices.
+	* The alternative is to install the ```Prey Anti Theft``` app, a remote device tracker that can wipe the tablet if it is lost.

+* OPTIONAL BUT RECOMMENDED: Install the ```Applock``` app, to block access to Settings and any apps that are not required.
+	*	Use a DIFFERENT pass number to that used for the screen lock.
+	*	Record the pass number used
+	* 	Install ```Advanced Protection``` app for AppLock from the Play store.
+This prevents users from disabling the AppLock.
+	*	Block access to settings and any apps that should not be accessed such as Settings, Gmail, Clock, Prey, Play Store (and much more)...

+*	Ensure that the tablet user can still use key apps:
+	*	ODK Collect
+	*	Barcode Scanner
+	*	Wifi
+	*	Camera
+	*	Sound Recorder / RecForge Pro II
+	*	Gallery
+	*	OpenMapKit if installed

+*	Note the IMEI device ID number
+	*	Go to :Settings -> Security -> Status
+	* Record the “WLAN MAC address”.

+* Put a sticker on each tablet with an ID.
+You should have a record of the following for each device:
+	*	Tablet ID sticker
+	* Screen Lock password
+	* AppLock passnumber (and answer to security qu if set)
+	* IMEI device ID number

 * Open ODK Collect and press the "hamburger" (three dots) button to access ```General Settings```.
 * Select ```server``` and enter the correct settings